GreenLightning

 Example

-This is an example GreenLightning App in which we want to hit up a server somewhere containing JSON weather data (or see Simple REST Server on how to build your own REST service).
+This is an example GreenLightning App in which we want to hit up a server somewhere containing JSON weather data (or see on how to build your own REST service).

 In this example, we build a simple app that performs a GET request to a local server which servers a static JSON file containing "wather data":